StrawChannel95/Fear-of-the-Wanderer/README.md

     - [Where to Ask for Support](#where-to-ask-for-support)
     - [How to Keep Extra Mods After Updating](#how-to-keep-extra-mods-after-updating)
     - [Credits](#credits)

+# What is Fear of the Wanderer

+Fear of the Wanderer (FOTW) is a Wabbajack list designed to fix bugs with the vanilla game, without adding anything new.
+This list is also reccommended for modders, as it only contains stabilty and performance mods, no game overhauls are included in this list.
+Here's a list of mods included:

+- Navmesh Overhaul - Improves Navmeshes.
+- YUP - Fixes copius amounts of bugs.
+- More that I forgot - Almost every single bug with the vanilla game is fixed in one way or another enjoy!

 # What is Wabbajack?